SteveJustin1963/tec-Taxichronos/README.md

 so we build a circuit/apparatus and attached to tec1 via ADC

 ## Measurement
-time experiment needs time measurements. large time jumps can be checked personally but nano and smaller need finesse.
+Time experiment needs time measurements.
+Large time jumps can be checked personally but nano and smaller need finesse.
-Ghx storage scopes are >$10,000 so circuits worth a few dollars is our domain. working in the 10^-3 to -6 is easy, -7 and beyond is a challenge.
+Giga Hz storage scopes are >$10,000 so circuits worth a few dollars is our domain.
+Working in the 10^-3 to -6 is easy, -7 and beyond is a challenge.

-## detectors
+### Detectors
 - PLL phase- to measure the delay, feed clock frequency in, use a fast 74AHC XOR gate to compute the (input of X) XOR (output of X).
-RC filter the output.
+RC filters the output.
 The average voltage is proportional to the time delay modulo clock period.

 - feed the DUT with a 1 MHz clock, send a 1.0001 MHz clock (put a trim in the Vcc line) to the clock input of a D flop which samples the DUT output, and you got a ghetto 10Gsps sampler,

-## counters
+### counters
-## Sample and hold
+### Sample and hold
-## lasers
+### lasers
-## electron gun/beam
+### electron gun/beam
 - typical large TV with a width of 1 meter that equates to the electron beam moving at 96,000 m/s which is orders of magnitude slower than the speed of light which is just under 300,000,000 m/s. https://www.physicsforums.com/threads/faster-than-light.241389/ .
 1. Choose a known distance that light can travel in a reasonable amount of time, such as 1 meter.
 2. Set up a timer, and start it when light is emitted at one end of the distance.